 Yes you can make Oreos at home!
-And it’s really easy to do.
+And it’s straightforward to do.
 They taste close to the original but also have that uniqueness that radiates from homemade baked goods.
 The biscuit is crisp and melts in the mouth alongside the soft, creamy filling.
 If you’ve never tried homemade Oreos before then this is 100% worth a go.

 Why make these Homemade Oreos